IRC-Source/git-wiki/wiki/bot/index.md

 excerpt: What an IRC bot is, and what bots exist.
 categories: bots
 ---
+>This article is a stub.
+You can help by creating a pull request.
 # IRC Bots
 ## What is an IRC Bot?
 An IRC bot is any non-human client that connects to IRC and performs predetermined operations.